 CRITTENDEN COUNTY, AR (WMC) - For the last few years, people in the West Memphis area have been without their own hospital.

-Once completed, the hospital will include 11 patient rooms, 10 ER rooms, a cancer center, two operating rooms, and two trauma rooms.
+The hospital includes 11 patient rooms, 10 ER rooms, a cancer center, two operating rooms, and two trauma rooms.